Hundreds of Indian women protest massive crackdown on child marriages

 “They should have targeted the facilitators first and then made an analysis of the cases and focused on the marriages with huge age gaps,” he explains.

-“The blanket order is an emotional response from the concerned chief minister which could’ve been better planned out to minimize public resistance.”
+“The blanket order is an emotional response from a concerned chief minister which could’ve been better planned out to minimize public resistance.”

 Assam director-general of police GP Singh told reporters that the police were directed two months ago to look into child marriage allegations, something that led them to begin collecting data from village elders and health workers.